blessed-sibanda/ansaz/book/8-groups.md

 end
 ```

 The `create` actions uses a service to create group-memberships.
-This technique allows us to move complicated logic out of the controller.
+Using a service allows us to move complicated logic out of the controller (and hence keep our controllers thinner and cleaner).

 Now the let's create the service